ayushkumar121/lavender/docs/booting.md

 ## UEFI

-It provides some simple abstractions for modern hardware and fetches the required data for you such as Memory maps etc
+It provides some simple abstractions for modern hardware and fetches the required data for you such as Memory maps etc.
+To setup basic `uefi` application setup you can find here https://wiki.osdev.org/UEFI_Bare_Bones